 Uncover Street Art Around the City

 London is full of artists, and as a result, the streets are full of art—no matter where you look, and it's enjoyable to walk around and soak it all in.
 As the walls are constantly being painted then repainted by artists from around the world, you'll rarely see the same street art on two consecutive trips to the city.
 Art of this nature can be found throughout the city, though certain areas of East London like Shoreditch are extremely popular for graffiti.
 Check out Brick Lane, Middlesex Street, and Sclater Street.

 Spend the Day at the Library

 London has some of the most extensive collections of literature and most beautiful libraries in the world, so if you want to spend the day inside escaping to a foreign land or planning your next grand adventure, head to a local library.
-Completely free of charge, the best libraries for newcomers to the city include The London Library, the Senate House Library, and The British Library, which offers millions of books, journals, newspapers, and more, plus special programs for kids and adults, such as an event for families with children on the autism spectrum.
+Completely free of charge, some libraries are open on Sundays, like The British Library, which offers millions of books, journals, newspapers, and more, plus special programs for kids and adults, such as an event for families with children on the autism spectrum.
 The Canada Water Library is open limited hours on Sunday but has numerous items to gaze at, and a Culture Cafe for grabbing some coffee and cake.